leonardosrodrigues0/ShowFields/README.md

 This package was created to easily add field visualization to a Swift project, inspired in the code used in the [Field Control Game](https://apps.apple.com/us/app/field-control-game/id1628106038).

+## Empty Scene Disclaimer

+SpriteKit fields are not simulated/sampled correctly if the scene has no nodes to interact with them.
+This means that **the package will not work properly if there are only fields in the scene**.
+That's also why the example project spawn ball with charges in new touch and does not contain only fields that follow the player's touches.

 ## Usage

 The `ShowFieldsExample` project provides an example on how to add the package components to your SpriteKit project.